Ash

 How many days in Vancouver is enough?

-Honestly, if you’re just coming to soak in some city sights without getting too deep into nature it’s possible to spend only two days in Vancouver.
 The downtown core is quite compact, and many of the major sites are close together, within walking distance, or reachable by bus or shuttle.

 How many days in Vancouver before a cruise?